meet-metakeep/Developer-sponsor-gas/README.md

    - Check User A has sufficient USDC balance

 4. **"Solana CLI not found"**
-   - Install Solana CLI tools: `sh -c "$(curl -sSfL https://release.solana.com/stable/install)"`
+   - This application now uses RPC calls instead of CLI commands
+   - No Solana CLI installation required for CodeSandbox or similar environments

 ### Debug Mode